juliettepaul/github-enhancement-suite/README.md

 * Install Tampermonkey, Greasemonkey or Greasekit
 * Add these scripts
 * Reload github tabs
+**NOTE** The easiest way to install this into greasemonkey is just copy paste the script into it.
+It's loading of files is pretty funky and I'm not sure why yet.

 New Features
 * RENAMED ges.js -> files.js, **NOTE** You have to remove the old script since the name has changed